vjeux/mp4-h264-re-encode/README.md

 * Putting samples into an mp4 file (muxing)
   * Done with [mp4box.js](https://github.com/gpac/mp4box.js/) in mp4box.html
   * Done with [mp4wasm](https://github.com/mattdesl/mp4-wasm) in mp4wasm.html
+* Saving the file and displaying progress

+Let's look at all the steps one by one:

 ## Demuxing